 It’s quite astonishing how so many companies and corporations hate, and I mean hate, websites.
 YouTube, etc. I can’t even begin to name all the websites that beg me to download their app.
 Even Tumblr, even WordPress, which is a blog for crying out loud, their banner to downloading the app is bigger than their website content, but why all this push?
 Especially for a website where you primarily read stuff?

 You know who gets it?
 Archive of Our Own, the best website on the internet.
-They came out and said, excuse me honey, but you better bookmark our website, okay?
+They came out and said, excuse me buddy, but you better bookmark our website because we’re not making an app, okay?
 I agree.
 My RSS app is fine.
 I can read your stuff without your app.
 You don’t need my details.
 You don’t need my account information.
 Nope, sorry, bug out corporation/company/tech bro.

 I almost made the same mistake.
 Almost.
 I thought I needed an app of my own stuff.
 A one stop place to find all my stuff and then, well, I realized, nope, people can follow this website via email or RSS or make this website into a thing on your home screen.
 There’s your app.
 There’s your application.
 You actually have to use a web browser.
 Wait, what is this?
 1995?
 Who uses web browsers anymore, old man!